 Graceful Beauty, Suggestive of Flight

-I mentioned that Dulles' design horrified me only once I was well on my way to the C and D gates.
-In fact, I was delighted upon arriving in the main terminal and ticketing hall, a building that dates back to the original construction of the airport in the late 1950s.
+Dulles' design is actually not all bad.
+The main terminal and ticketing hall, which dates back to the original construction of the airport in the late 1950s, is actually kind of chic.
 Designed so that its lines would mimic the trajectory of flight by Eero Saarinen, a Finnish-American, it's about as far as you can get from the monstrosity that sits further afield.

 Much further afield.

 To be sure, the building closest to the main terminal, which houses the airport's A and B gates, is also rather delightful to look at, having been built in 1998 and expanded twice after that, in 2003 and 2008.
-It is only after the lunar-looking "plane mate" takes you to the C and D gates that you begin to question if you're in the United States, a Third-World country or another planet entirely.
+It is only after the lunar-looking "plane mate" takes you to the C and D gates (aka the United Dulles terminal) that you begin to question if you're in the United States, a Third-World country or another planet entirely.

 About Those Plane Mates...

-My comparison of Dulles Airport's "plane mate" people moves to moon vehicles is actually not too far-fetched, at least when you consider the time period they come from—1959, when the airport was being planned.
+Comparison of Dulles Airport's "plane mate" people moves to moon vehicles is actually not too far-fetched, at least when you consider the time period they come from—1959, when the airport was being planned.
 To be sure, it seems such technology was commonplace in airports during the decade before the lunar landing.
-While this doesn't directly link the appearance and...er, ambiance of the plane mates to early NASA vehicles, the resemblance seems too uncanny to be pure coincidence.
+While this doesn't directly link the appearance and...er, ambiance of the plane mates at the IAD United terminal to early NASA vehicles, the resemblance seems too uncanny to be pure coincidence.

 The Story Behind the United Hub Operation at Dulles